perploug/new-project/README.md

+## This project has been merged into the [Zalando-Incubator](/zalando-incubator/new-project) and will be archieved.

 # Project Boilerplate

 This project contains a template to use when creating a new project.
 It comes with all the standard files which there is expected to be in an open source project on Github.